open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart.md

               message: ${schema.spec.message}
 ```

-After creating the file `rgd.yaml` with the above content and adjusting OCMRepository's `baseUrl` to point to your OCM
+After creating the file `rgd.yaml` with the above content and adjusting Repository's `baseUrl` to point to your OCM
 repository, you can apply the `ResourceGraphDefinition` to your Kubernetes cluster:

 ```bash